fragskye/depth-pixelator-addon/README.md

 ## A note on production-readiness

 This is not particularly optimized and was more of a fun experiment.
-It's certainly usable depending on how you configure it, but VRAM usage may be higher than necessary and the shader does not use any code generation to prune unused uniforms.
+It's certainly usable depending on how you configure it, but VRAM usage may be higher than necessary.
 Keep an eye on the GPU frametime of "Process Post Sky Compositor Effects" in the visual profiler when messing with settings, some scenarios such as downsampling into too small of a buffer may be unexpectedly heavy.

 ## Credits